-This register controls how words from the host data bus are mapped to the CRSs and Data FIFOs inside the LAN9116.
-The LAN9116 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.
+This register controls how words from the host data bus are mapped to the CSRs and Data FIFOs inside the LAN9215.
+The LAN9215 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.

-BITS DESCR RIPTION TYPE DEFAULT 31:0 bit mod and D[' field is maps w and Da of the C maps w Data FI the CS Swap.
-This field only has significance if the device is operated in 16-e.
-In 32-bit mode, D[31:15] is always mapped to the high order word 15:0] is always mapped to the low order word.
-In 16-bit mode, if this set to 000000000h, or anything except FFFFFFFFh, the LAN9116 words with address bit A[1]=1 to the high order words of the CSRs ta FIFOs, and words with address bit A[1]=0 to the low order words CSRs and Data FIFOs.
-If this field is set to FFFFFFFh, the LAN9116 words with address bit A[1]=1 to the low order words of the CSRs and FOs, and words with address bit A[1]=0 to the high order words of Rs and Data FIFOs.
-R/W NASR 00000000h Note: Please refer to Section 3.6, "32-bit vs. 16-bit Host Bus Width Operation" for additional information.
+BITS DESCRIPTION TYPE DEFAULT 31:0 Word Swap.
+If this field is set to 0000000h, or anything except 0xFFFFFFFh, the LAN9215 maps words with address bit A[1]=1 to the high order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the low order words of the CSRs and Data FIFOs.
+If this field is set to 0xFFFFFFFh, the LAN9215 maps words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs.
+But the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the high order words of the CSRs and Data FIFOs.
+R/W NASR 00000000h